mygithubhlm/lab3/README.md

 ##2.Architecture
 >1.In a word, we adopt the __MVC__ view point to split the *modules* and the *workload*.

->2.Handlers and Actions are considered as __Controller__, while the simpe entity class and the advanced data manger together with the node __family__ for TreeViewer are considered as __model__.
+>2.Handlers and Actions are considered as __Controller__, while the simple entity class and the advanced data manger together with the node __family__ for TreeViewer are considered as __model__.
 And __View__ is actually about the MainView, those popup dialogs and other small widgets.